 Consideration is most commonly cash.
-Multiple sellers are normally paid the same type and amount of consideration, although the payment of different consideration amounts or types is possible.
+Multiple sellers are normally paid the same type and amount of consideration, although the payment of different consideration amounts or types is possible, subject to applicable good faith, fair dealing and possible tax considerations.

-Payment of consideration is sometimes made in installments, either tied to a certain payment schedule, or delivery of performance targets or milestones.
+Payments are sometimes made in instalments, either tied to a certain payment schedule, or delivery of performance targets or milestones.